 The website UI operation and the content must be coherent to the rest of the website context.
 Also, one must make sure that the site is legible and predictable.
 Overall, there must be consistency all throughout the website structure.
 You have to instruct the web users on the fields of input.
 Additionally, the users who would like to do online transactions must get a confirmation on the same and should also be able to submit their orders or requests.

 Why is it essential to have robust content?
 The reason is simple; it should be easily understood and interpreted by all users.
 The ADA principle is expected to set a harmony of present and future technology and thus improve your business website.
 Implementing these technologies will help to have the best assistance to the users.

 Nowadays, lots of companies build their websites on WordPress.
 Interestingly, one can get Accessibility Ready WordPress Themes to use for the sites.
 For instance, Ananyoo is one of the WordPress themes having scalable typography and bigger images that are good for all sorts of screens.
 This theme permits disabled persons to obtain the website using a keyboard.

 Is Your Website ADA Compliant?

 Compliance is something which the developer must take into account from the commencement of a website build.
 It is a complex process to add retroactively once the website is completed.
-The best way to ensure whether your website is ADA-compliant is to work with a digital agency who has experts and also has in-depth knowledge of ADA compliance guidelines and the best practices.
+The best way to ensure that your website is ADA-compliant is to work with a digital agency that has experts and also has in-depth knowledge of ADA compliance guidelines and best practices.
 There are several paid and free testing tools online.
 However, the results can vary considerably and are less accurate.
 If you prefer to develop your website, follow the checklist administered by the U.S. Department of Health and Human Services to measure accessibility.